Liam-Johnston/yaml-helper/README.md

 # YAML Helper

-A simple yaml helper github action used to modify and generate yaml files.
+A simple focused yaml helper github action used to modify and generate yaml files.

 Allows specifying new yaml file values in yaml syntax directly in your workflow.